BeardOfDan/Keiko-Corp-Website/README.md

 Note: The minification script is in bash, and will therefore require the bash shell to run in
 Note: you may need to use the chmod command to enable use of the script

+---

+## Known Bugs

+Due to a dependency in html-minifier, inline JavaScript is not currently minified in public/index.html.
+This is likely a simple fix, but has not been implemented yet, as it affects the minification of JavaScript files (they use a different minifier, and I need to ensure that installing the html dependency does not pollute the namespace).